michaelrsweet/michaelrsweet.github.com/lprint/index.md

 - Each printer can support options such as label modes, tear-off offsets, media tracking, media top offset, print darkness, resolution, roll selection, and speed.
 - Each printer can directly print "raw", Apple/PWG Raster, and/or PNG files.
 - Each printer automatically recovers from out-of-media, power loss, and disconnected/bad cable issues.

-LPrint is licensed under the Apache License Version 2.0.
-See the files "LICENSE" and "NOTICE" for more information.

 <div class="border bg20 px-3 py-2 mb-3">